PennyLaneAI/pennylane/doc/development/deprecations.rst

   Instead, ``qml.simplify()`` can be called on the constructed operator.

   - Deprecated in v0.37
+  - Will be removed in v0.39

 * ``qml.transforms.map_batch_transform`` is deprecated, since transforms can be applied directly to a batch of tapes.
   See :func:`~.pennylane.transform` for more information.

   - Deprecated in v0.37
+  - Will be removed in v0.38

 New operator arithmetic deprecations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~